 Share your screen with your student and review the following sound cards:

-(STOP AT dge.
-Student should now say multiple sounds for vowels, y, th, etc.)
+(STOP AT oo.
+Student should now say multiple sounds for vowels, y, th.)

 Click on lion to enlarge:

-“Say hedge.
-Say hedge again but this time, instead of /h/ say /w/ .” (wedge)
+“Say sooth.
+Say sooth again but this time, instead of /s/ say /b/.” (booth)

-“Say bridge.
-Say bridge again but this time, don’t say /b/.” (ridge)
+“Say tooth.
+Say tooth again but this time, instead of /t/ say /b/.” (booth)

-“How many syllables does the word badger have?
-Say each syllable.”
+“How many syllables does the word teaspoon have?”

-“Say budget.
-Bring a letter down for each sound in the word.
-Now read the word.
-Put all the letters back where they belong in the alphabet, and we will build a different word.”
+“Say smooth.
+Bring down the letters for each sound in smooth.
+Read the word again.
+Now put all the letters back where they belong.”

 Repeat this activity with: